IaaS, PaaS, SaaS: Choosing the most relevant solutions for your business

 - RPO ( Recovery Point Objective ) – the maximum amount of time for which data can get lost from your application due to malicious activities.

-In September 2022, Google announced the release of Google Cloud Backup and DR service that enable centralized Backup and DR management directly from the Google Cloud console.
+In September 2022, Google announced the release of Google Cloud Backup and Disaster Recovery services that enable centralized Backup and DR management directly from the Google Cloud console.
 Let’s plunge into the essential possibilities of Google Cloud Platform (GCP) workloads Backup and restore.

 Google Cloud proposes to its users the simple setup, restore, and management of the DR and various cloud backup strategies.